 - intellectual property and regulatory issues

-But there was also some differences.
+But there were also some differences.

 The respondents from academia were also interested … in prebreeding, which is not surprising because many of these respondents were plant breeders.
 Respondents from the private sector were also interested … in requests/distributions and prebreeding, and respondents from NGOs were also interested … in collection gap analyses, explorations, germplasm preservation, intellectual property, and regulations.
 The genebank respondents (NPGS, CGIAR, non-NPGS government) considered germplasm preservation, intellectual property, and general concepts in plant genetic diversity as priority topics.
 These differences among the institutional types are not surprising due to their different missions.